Clifford Forsythe: Early life

+Forsythe was born in Glengormley.
 He was a footballer with Derry City and Linfield Football Clubs.
 He won several footballing medals, and was described as a 'fine, speedy winger'.

 Career

 He had previously been Mayor of Newtownabbey Borough Council, and was also a Member of the Northern Ireland Assembly from 1982 to 1986.
 He also once served as the President of the Northern Ireland Institute of Plumbing.